Signs, Symptoms, Disorders We Treat + More

 Signs of Mental Illness + Disorders

 The American Psychiatric Association reports that one-in-five US adults will experience some form of mental illness in their lifetime, 1 in 24 have serious mental illnesses, while 1 in 12 has a substance use disorder.
 Mental health has no discrimination about gender, income, social status, religion, among others.
-Most people will experience mental illness from the age of 24, although it can occur at any age.
+Most people will experience mental illness by the age of 24, although it can occur at any age.

 Don’t Wait Any Longer to Live the Life You Were Meant to Live